Our Mims Retirement Haven

 Average Number of Thoroughbreds: 10

-Seventeen years have passed since the incorporation of Our Mims Retirement Haven as a nonprofit.
-Until her passing in August of 2020, Haven creator Jeanne Mirabito oversaw the restoration of health to many mares from disparate backgrounds.
-No matter where they came from or how they got to the Haven, each mare that arrived found sanctuary in Paris, Ky., where love and attention is doled out as freely as individualized veterinary and nutritional regimens.
+Nineteen years have passed since the incorporation of Our Mims Retirement Haven as a nonprofit.
+Until her passing, Haven creator Jeanne Mirabito oversaw the restoration of health to many mares from disparate backgrounds.
+No matter where they came from or how they got to the Haven, each mare that arrived found sanctuary in Paris, KY, where love and attention is doled out as freely as individualized veterinary and nutritional regimens.

-Today, the Haven is home to nine Thoroughbred mares and one gelding—Elmhurst, the 1997 Breeders’ Cup Sprint winner and maternal grandson of Our Mims.
-He arrived in 2011 and is a favorite of fans and visitors.
-Exciting Bucket is the oldest resident at age 32, and more than half of the mares at Our Mims are 25 or older.
+With the passing of Elmhurst, the 1997 Breeders’ Cup Sprint winner and maternal grandson of Our Mims, the Haven is now home to 10 Thoroughbred mares and one mascot, a miniature horse named Tea Biscuit.
+Exciting Bucket is the oldest resident at age 33, with more than half of the mares at Our Mims being 25 or older.
+In 2021, the farm saw the arrival of its newest mare, 29-year-old Pleasantry.

-The Haven always solicits volunteers to feed, groom, assist farriers and vets, mow, and help with general farm maintenance.
+The Haven is aided by volunteers who help feed, groom, assist farriers and veterinarians, and help with general farm maintenance.

-Farm residents have included Australian-born Princess Royale (who died at age 30); Turkoman’s dam Taba, who lived to 32; major stakes producer Iza Valentine (33), Grade 1 winner Lotka (30); Alydar’s and Our Mims’s Grade 1-winning sister Sugar and Spice (27); and nine-time stakes winner Bel’s Starlet (27).
+Farm residents have included Australian-born Princess Royale (who died at age 30); Turkoman’s dam Taba (32); major stakes producer Iza Valentine (33); Grade 1 winner Lotka (30); Alydar’s and Our Mims’s Grade 1-winning sister Sugar and Spice (27); and nine-time stakes winner Bel’s Starlet (27).